 - We'll dedicate and open the new Tribal House in Glacier Bay National Park, an important landmark for the Huna Tlingit and an opportunity for visitors to learn more about Tlingit history and culture.

 - Partners like the Student Conservation Association are helping us place Alaska college-age interns in parks to learn the skills needed to be our next generation of managers.

 - We're making www.nps.gov more mobile-friendly, and reorganizing and adding new content.

 - Our work with schools across Alaska will expand, with a focus on getting 4th Graders to visit parks or public lands.

-I encourage you to continue the conversation with us by email, or by attending one of the future face-to-face gatherings.
+We'll also host and participate in open houses and other events to hear what Alaskans are thinking about their parks, and to provide information about our operations.
+I encourage you to continue this conversation with us by email, or by attending one of the future face-to-face gatherings.
 And, of course, we invite you to visit one of your national parks and learn about the work we do.
 You can start your exploration here (www.nps.gov/alaska)